dhansel/VDM1/README.md

 If you have modified your Arduino Due to fix the Pin 0/1 serial bug, in which case you can alternatively use pin 0/1 (programming port).

+**Note:** On the terminal board there is a resistor between the RX line of the PIC (pin 5) and the RX connector on the board.
+This resistor is meant to allow voltages higer than 3.3V so the RX line so the terminal can support serial ports using higher voltages such as 5V or 12V.
+The 750000 baud 3.3V signal coming from the Altair Simulator gets too degraded by that resistor for the serial connection to work.
+Either bypass the resistor with a wire or use the USB connection.

 After you have established the physical connection, enter the configuration menu on the Altair Simulator, go into the VDM-1 sub-menu and change the following:
 * Set the "Map to interface" setting to the serial port that the VDM-1 is connected to